adam-oberhausen/fend-project-memory-game/README.md

 ## Star Rating

-The game displays a star rating (from 1-5) that reflects the player's performance.
-At the beginning of a game, it should display 5 stars.
+The game displays a star rating (from 1-3) that reflects the player's performance.
+At the beginning of a game, it should display 3 stars.

-* After 14  moves, the star rating will change to 4
-* After 18  moves, the star rating will change to 3
-* After 20  moves, the star rating will change to 2
+* After 14  moves, the star rating will change to 2
-* After 25  moves, the star rating will change to 1
+* After 20  moves, the star rating will change to 1

 ## Timer